Sequoia-Fabrica/sequoia_fabrica_blog/content/posts/third-blog/index.md

 This is a story about a cat.
 Her name is Cinder.

+Cinder is a Standard Issue Cat (SIC).
+There's nothing remarkable about her beyond her cat-ness.

 {{% figure src="cinder_stretch.jpeg" %}}
-Cinder is a cat
 {{% /figure %}}

+Sometimes... however... we sense a desire to be more.

 {{% figure src="cinder_yawn.jpeg" %}}
-Cinder
 {{% /figure %}}

-One day, she turned into a dragon.

 {{% figure src="cinder_dragon.jpeg" %}}
-Cinder is a cat
+Cinder the dragon
 {{% /figure %}}

 Fin.